yeeeyoooduck/yeeeyoooduck/README.md

 -->

 # Hi i'm Alexander 👋
-A developer with 4 years of experience, during this time I have succeeded in developing websites and various backend solutions.
-Besides, I do design.
+I am a seasoned developer with 4 years of experience, during which I have excelled in creating websites, developing various backend solutions, and handling design aspects.
+My expertise spans across the full stack, allowing me to seamlessly integrate frontend and backend technologies to deliver robust and visually appealing web solutions.

 📫 How to reach me: pavliuk.alexander.a@gmail.com